oskarrough/ember-fastboot-now-deployment-example/README.md

 > Example: [`https://now-test-cqtighifnv.now.sh/`](https://now-test-cqtighifnv.now.sh/)

+But you probably already have an application, read on...

 ## How to setup deployment for your own ember-cli project

 Add the `serve` package, which `now` will use to serve the static website.
-Bower will need to be installed locally as well, if you use it.
+If you use bower, make sure to install that to your project as well.

 ```bash
 yarn add serve